An AI revolution and 'quiet luxury' lie ahead in 2024

 Both firms’ reports show growing optimism for the luxury market in the next year.

-“What really stood out is the level of optimism that we saw heading into the market right now,” Michael Altneu, vice president of Coldwell Banker Global Luxury, told Inman.
+“What really stood out is the level of optimism that we saw heading into the market right now,” Michael Altneu, vice president of Coldwell Banker Global Luxury, told Intel.

 “We did a global luxury consumer survey and more consumers believe that the market will be better or the same than worse [in 2024].
 And we’re also seeing that with the data points.
 So I think the best market we can have is the optimism for the current year ahead, as well as the data that continues to support the optimism — and then obviously having the consumer survey which, sharing what we’re seeing in terms of data, is a really exciting touch point.”